 Of course, an even better alternative is to test the batteries before each run to ensure there is still enough juice in them to keep the headlamp working at optimal levels.

-- Distance of the Light Beam: The light beam distance is an important consideration when you shop, as this is the overall distance you will be able to see in front of you.
-The measurement for the beam distance of a headlamp appears in meters or feet.
+The light beam distance is an important consideration when you shop, as this is the overall distance you will be able to see in front of you.
+The measurement of the beam distance of a headlamp appears in meters or feet.

 Do not be surprised if the packaging of the headlamp or the instruction manual gives you several listings of beam distance, especially if the headlamp you purchase has different light brightness settings, as the varying measurements will apply to the different lamp settings on the unit.